StevenBromley/fluorescence_model/README.md

                                       To run the model for a different species, do the following:
 To run a different system (say Ni II), download the line lists and energy levels from NIST:

 1. Query https://physics.nist.gov/PhysRefData/ASD/lines_form.html for lines of e.g. "Ni II", and under "Advanced Options" ask for only lines with transition probabilities.
-Get the data in tab-delimited form.
-Save as a .txt.
+Get the data in tab-delimited form and save both lines and levels as .txt.

-2. Open the .txt file in excel.
+2. Open the .txt files in excel.
 Note that if the J values are half-integers, excel defaults to reading them as dates.
 You want to set those columns to "text".
 Double-check that excel has opened them correctly.
 By opening this file in excel, excess "" characters are removed automatically.

-3. Remove all headers; depending on the species, there may be multiple: (1) at top of page for vacuum wavelengths, (1) at the beginning of air wavelengths, and (1) around 2000nm to indicate the switch to vacuum wavelengths for IR transitions.
-Remove these headers if present.

-4. Download the levels for that system from https://physics.nist.gov/PhysRefData/ASD/levels_form.html

-5. Save as tab-delimited, and repeat the same procedure as the lines.
-Take care with J values, remove headers, and resave.
-These files will then be passed into the model code in the "raw_lines" and "raw_levs" variables.

-6. Change the example script over to the relevant filenames for the lines/levels file and change the "species_string" variable to the appropriate species.
-This variable is not critical for the model, but determines the names of the output files when the synthetic spectra plot and model outputs are saved.

-7. Adjust other variables according and run the entire script.
+Remove all headers (Lines files will have up to 3; levels may have multiple depending on if autoionizing levels are listed).
+Save with your desired file names, and load it into the array "raw_lines" and "raw_levs" (see example script for proper genfromtxt options).

+3. Adjust variables (temps, mass, etc) accordingly and run.
+An approximate runtime is ~1s per 100 transitions for the most time consuming portion (calculating integrated fluxes).
+If iterating to generate Monte-Carlo style errors, the model iterations are negligible as the fluxes only need to be calculated once.